marbl/MetagenomeScope/README.md

   foobar\_2.xdot, ... for an argument of `foobar` to `-o`.
 * `-d` This optional argument specifies the name of the directory in which .xdot/.gv output files will be stored.
-If no name is specified then the argument of `-o` will be used as the directory name.
+If no name is specified then the argument of `-o` will be used as the directory name (to be created or used in the current working directory; note, however,  that it's strongly recommended you explicitly specify an output directory using `-d` to ensure data is being stored in the intended location).
 * `-p` This optional argument preserves DOT files (suffix .gv) in the output directory; if this argument is not given, then all .gv files will just be deleted after they are used to create their corresponding .xdot file.